Wanju Wanju (welcome!)

 Take a cultural walking tour with a traditional owner with strong family connections to this land, ancient customs and traditions.

 Contact Nyungar Tours

-Learn about Kaarta Gar-up, the local Nyoongar term for the Mt Eliza escarpment in Kings Park, and about Mt Eliza’s intriguing past and its spiritual significance to Nyoongar people.
+Learn about Kaarta Gar-up, the local Noongar term for the Mt Eliza escarpment in Kings Park, and about Mt Eliza’s intriguing past and its spiritual significance to Noongar people.

-The tour begins with a traditional Nyoongar welcome and ochre ceremony, followed by dreamtime stories and songs featuring traditional language.
+The tour begins with a traditional Noongar welcome and ochre ceremony, followed by dreamtime stories and songs featuring Indigenous language.